Waterous Energy Fund announces the combination of Strath Resources Ltd. and Cona Resources Ltd. to create the leading private North American oil producer, Strathcona Resources Ltd.

 Aug 14, 2020, 09:00 ET

 CALGARY, AB, Aug.
 14, 2020 /PRNewswire/ - Waterous Energy Fund ("WEF") today announced the amalgamation of two portfolio companies, Cona Resources Ltd. ("Cona") and Strath Resources Ltd. ("Strath"), to form Strathcona Resources, Ltd. ("Strathcona").
-Strathcona is the largest wholly private equity-owned, oil-weighted producer in North America, with production of ~60,000 Boe / d (67% oil and liquids), a 40-year reserve life index, industry-leading full-cycle margins, and a base oil decline rate of approximately 10%, and low carbon emissions per barrel.
+Strathcona is the largest wholly private equity-owned, oil-weighted producer in North America, with production of ~60,000 Boe / d (67% oil and liquids), a 40-year reserve life index, industry-leading full-cycle margins, a base oil decline rate of approximately 10%, and low carbon emissions per barrel.
 Strathcona is a uniquely positioned producer with a portfolio of condensate and natural gas production to complement its heavy oil operations.
 Strathcona is 100% owned by WEF and Strathcona employees.

 Strathcona's leadership team includes executives from both Strath and Cona, with Rob Morgan as President and CEO, Michael Makinson as VP Finance and CFO, Tom Everest as VP Development, Nolan Lerner as VP Production, Connie De Ciancio as VP Corporate, and Mark Teasdale as VP Drilling and Completions.
 Steve Fagan, founder and former CEO of Strath, will continue to contribute to Strathcona as Vice Chairman.